uhop/dcl-site/source/docs/debug_js/index.md

 footer: true
 ---

+Debuggability is one of the main concerns for any public library.
+It should provide a concise picture of produced, yet it should not affect size nor performance of said library.

 `debug.js` is a debug helper for `dcl`.
 It augments [dcl()](/docs/mini_js/dcl) with enhanced error reporting, and provides debugging helpers.
 This module was designed primarily to be used during development.

 ## Module API